Olical/olical.github.io/README.md

+> Warning!
+This project has been replaced by my new [blog](https://github.com/Olical/blog) project, it's a custom static site rendering from AsciiDoc.
+It completely supersedes this repository and contains all of the posts as well as some new ones, check it out! (same domain though)

 # Oliver Caldwell's blog

 This is the source for my blog, [oli.me.uk][blog].
 It's a static site built by [Cryogen][] and hosted on GitHub pages.